infosec-intern/vscode-yara/README.md

 # YARA for Visual Studio Code
 Language support for the YARA pattern matching language

+Check out the [project wiki](https://github.com/infosec-intern/vscode-yara/wiki) for more information

 ## Screenshot
 ![Image as of 04 Sept 2016](images/04092016.PNG)